 SIFT & TERF

-The Institute for School Partnership is inspiring and empowering pre-college students by connecting them with the resources of Washington University in St. Louis through the Shaw Institute for Field Training (SIFT) and Tyson Environmental Research Fellowships (TERF) programs.
+Pre-college students can connect to the resources of Washington University in St. Louis through the Shaw Institute for Field Training (SIFT) and Tyson Environmental Research Fellowships (TERF) programs.

 Partnered programs engaging teens in authentic field research

-High school students can explore environmental biology careers and get paid to work with field research teams through these NSF-supported programs.
+High school students can explore environmental biology careers and get paid to work with local field research teams.

 About SIFT and TERF

-This National Science Foundation supported project provides two field-based informal science education programs in environmental biology for St. Louis-area teenagers.
-The project forms a partnership between the Tyson Research Center at Washington University in St. Louis and the Missouri Botanical Garden‘s Shaw Nature Reserve.
+Developed as a National Science Foundation supported project (DRL-0739874), SIFT and TERF are two field-based informal science education programs in environmental biology for St. Louis-area teenagers.
+The programs form a partnership between the Tyson Research Center at Washington University in St. Louis and the Missouri Botanical Garden‘s Shaw Nature Reserve.

 The Shaw Institute for Field Training (SIFT) program trains St. Louis area high school students in scientific exploration of the natural world at the Missouri Botanical Garden’s Shaw Nature Reserve.